-- 1. Remove screen and place screen into tub or shower if indoors; on lawn or hard surface if outdoors (avoid exposure to dirt). - 2.
+- Remove screen and place screen into tub or shower if indoors; on lawn or hard surface if outdoors (avoid exposure to dirt).
+For retractable screens, clean in place. - 2.
 Gently spray with water and brush lightly with soft bristle brush until clean (use gentle spray nozzle setting).